awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-continue-new.md

-# Continue as a New Execution<a name="tutorial-continue-new"></a>
+# Continuing as a New Execution<a name="tutorial-continue-new"></a>

 This tutorial shows you how to create a state machine with a Lambda function that can start a new execution, continuing your ongoing work in that new execution\.

 AWS Step Functions is designed to run workflows that have a finite duration and number of steps\.
-Executions are limited to a duration of one year, and a maximum of 25,000 events \(see [Limits](limits.md)\)\.
+Executions have a maximum duration of one year, and a maximum of 25,000 events \(see [Quotas for Standard Workflows](limits.md)\)\.

 However, you can create a state machine that uses an AWS Lambda function to start a new execution, before allowing the current execution to terminate\.
 This enables you to have a state machine that can break large jobs into smaller workflows, or to have a state machine that runs indefinitely\.